 Did you know that there are 39 Discovery Points along Donegal’s Wild Atlantic Way (WAW)?

-Malin Head, Ireland’s most northerly point, with the sea swelling on three sides and cliffs and rock formations carved over the millennia offers the visit that true sense of isolation while not too far for the world of today.
+Malin Head, Ireland’s most northerly point, with the sea swelling on three sides and cliffs and rock formations carved over the millennia offers the visitors a true sense of isolation while not too far from the world of today.
 Situated on the Inishowen Peninsula, Malin Head is crown on its tip by Banba’s Crown, named after a mythical queen.
 Rich in wildlife and seabirds from far off lands this is the perfect place to get your first taste of your WOW experience.

 Fanad Head is the second of Donegal’s Discovery Points on the Wild Atlantic Way.
 Here man’s presence and his ability to exist in even the wildest of locations is seen in the form of Fanad Head Lighthouse.
 Now automated, the 39 meter lighthouse, first shone its light on St. Patrick’s Day 1817 and has been the subject of many stunning photograph’s and paintings over the years.
 Stop a while and imagine what life was like in hurricane force winds on cold November nights nearly two centuries ago.
 As you gaze on the unforgiving waters of the Northern Atlantic you can capture a view of Tory Island 14.5km (9 Miles) out to sea.